kaebalsaebal/PZDotNETCoreDiscordBot/README.md

 This project is cross-platform Project Zomboid discord bot inspired by egebilecen's PZServerdiscordbot(https://github.com/egebilecen/PZServerDiscordBot)

-I made it for running any platform including Windows, Linux, Docker, etc.
+Since I was using PZServerdiscordbot and had a plan changing my host server platform from Windows to Rocky 9.8 Linux, but the bot is not supporting Linux(.NET Framework 4.7.2) so I made it.

-I focused on the original bot's workshop update scheduler, a feature that automatically restarts the server when workshop mod update is detected,
+I focused on the original bot's workshop update scheduler, a feature that automatically restarts the server when workshop mod update is detected.

-so many functions on original bot has been not implemented.
+So many functions on original bot has not been implemented.
 I'll try my best to implement the remaining features as well...

 # Bot Commands